KittyCatGamer123/computer-science-lc-2025/README.md

 - ✔️ Use Python to extract, clean and store the data that you will need for your project into a suitable format.

 ✔️ Data analytics and visualisation
-1. ✔️ Use Python to carry out analytics on data and to create at least two different basic visualisations (e.g., ✔️ bar chart,  ✔️ line graph, ✔️ pie chart) with each representing different key aspects of the dataset.
+1. ✔️ Use Python to carry out analytics on data and to create at least two different basic visualisations with each representing different key aspects of the dataset.
+- ✔️ Bar chart
+- ✔️ Line graph
+- ✔️ Pie chart

 2. ✔️ Ensure that each visualisation is clearly labelled with titles, axis labels, and legends where appropriate.
 3. ✔️ Use Python data structure(s) such as lists, tuples or dictionaries to manage the data you will be analysing.